Rubicker/evantian.me/src/pages/react-source-code/index.md

 **Note1**: I will focus on the contents of the [_**packages**_](https://sourcegraph.com/github.com/facebook/react/-/tree/packages) folder, rather than the overall architecture.

-**Note2**: My analysis process will rely heavily on the sourcegraph plugin, which you can download from [here](https://docs.sourcegraph.com/integration/browser_extension).
-Also I'll post sourcegraph links to the code as I analyze it so you can find it.
+**Note2**: My analysis process will rely heavily on the sourcegraph plugin, which you can download from [_**here**_](https://docs.sourcegraph.com/integration/browser_extension).
+Also I'll post sourcegraph links of the code as I analyze it in case you want to follow with me.

 **Note3**: This article will be updated as the official React repository is updated, at this time of writing React version is _**16.13.1**_.